Louisiana State Capitol: Current State Capitol

 Upon its completion, Long claimed, "Only one building compares with [the Capitol] in architecture.
 That's St. Peter's Cathedral in Rome, Italy."

 On September 8, 1935, Huey Long was assassinated in the State Capitol by Dr. Carl Weiss.
 Weiss, in turn, was gunned down shortly thereafter by members of the Louisiana State Police acting as Long's bodyguards.
 His alleged motivation for the attack was that his father-in-law, Judge Benjamin Pavy, was going to be gerrymandered out of office by Long.
 Long lingered for two days at the nearby Our Lady of the Lake Hospital before he died on September 10.
 His body lay in state at the State Capitol where approximately 100,000 people—some from as far away as Arkansas, Mississippi and Texas—paid their respects.
 On September 13, Long was interred on the grounds in front of the Capitol.
 In 1938, the State Legislature appropriated $50,000 to replace Long's original gravemarker, a simple tombstone, with a more monumental one; two years later, a marble pedestal surmounted by a bronze statue was erected.
-Stray bullets that were fired by Weiss hit some columns in the corridor.
-The bulletholes are still present directly outside of the governor's office.

 On April 26, 1970, a bomb consisting of "twenty to 30 [sic] sticks of dynamite" was detonated in the Senate Chamber.
 The bomb was an apparent retaliation for the shootings of three African Americans by the police; a second bomb exploded at a Baton Rouge country club.
 A splinter of wood from a desk in the chamber remains embedded in the ceiling from the force of the explosion.
 The Louisiana State Capitol was added to the National Register of Historic Places on June 9, 1972, and was designated a National Historic Landmark on December 12, 1982.